Emhoff acknowledges affair during first marriage after tabloid report - KESQ

 Emhoff’s two children with his first wife are now adults, and the family dynamic has developed into a friendly one, with Kerstin Emhoff speaking warmly about Harris as a stepmother on several occasions over the years and in the two weeks since Harris was abruptly elevated to the top of the Democratic ticket.

-That includes a recent statement in which Emhoff’s former wife defended Harris as video resurfaced of Republican vice presidential nominee JD Vance criticizing Harris for not having children of her own.
+When video resurfaced of Republican vice presidential nominee JD Vance criticizing Harris for not having children of her own, Kerstin Emhoff defended Harris as “loving, nurturing, fiercely protective, and always present” and said she was grateful Harris was a part of their blended family.

 That first marriage ended in 2009.
 Doug Emhoff married Harris in 2014, when he was working as an entertainment lawyer in Los Angeles and she was California attorney general.